-Originally, the government proposed that the notification should be a single, annual process which encompasses all of the relevant taxes.
-However, the second consultation now suggests that a separate notification would be required for each relevant tax (although the taxes within the scope of these rules has been reduced to Corporation Tax, Income Tax (including PAYE) and VAT).
+The government proposes that separate notifications are required for each relevant tax (Corporation Tax, PAYE and VAT).
 It is proposed that for annual returns (e.g. corporation tax), notifications will be required in line with CT return filing deadlines but for non-annual returns, the proposals are to align the requirement to notify with the date when the last return for a financial year is due, meaning different deadlines for different taxes.
 A return or certificate would not be required if there is no uncertain tax treatment to notify.
 This is different to SAO, which requires a nil return (ie when there are appropriate tax accounting arrangements).
 Notifications will be made via a digital form due to be accessible via the government gateway from April 2022.

-In its notification, a business must provide details of the uncertainty including the tax regime, the notification trigger under which disclosure is being made (see below), a description of the technical issue, the nature of the uncertainty, the date of the transaction and periods affected, and an indication of the amount of tax advantage relating to the uncertainty.
+In its notification, a business must provide details of the uncertainty including the tax regime, the notification trigger under which disclosure is being made (see below), a description of the tax issue/transaction, an explanation of the uncertainty, reference to relevant law or HMRC guidance to which the uncertainty relates, and an indication of the amount of tax advantage relating to the uncertainty.
 The original consultation adopted certain principles of IFRIC 23 in defining an ‘uncertain tax treatment’ that would need to be notified to HMRC.
-This was widely seen as a potentially subjective approach, so the second consultation now proposes the use of seven more objective ‘triggers’ to identify an uncertainty that must be reported, and draft legislation has now narrowed measurement of uncertainty by reference to three ‘triggers’.
+This was widely seen as a potentially subjective approach, so the second consultation proposed the use of seven more objective ‘triggers’ to identify an uncertainty that must be reported, and draft legislation has now narrowed measurement of uncertainty by reference to three ‘triggers’.

-In summary, the seven proposed triggers cover different scenarios where a tax treatment:
+In summary, the three proposed triggers cover scenarios where:

-- In respect of which a provision has been recognised in the accounts of the company or partnership, in accordance with Generally Accepted Accounting Practice (GAAP), to reflect the probability that a different tax treatment will be applied to the transaction
+- Provision has been recognised in the accounts of the company or partnership, in accordance with Generally Accepted Accounting Practice (GAAP), to reflect the probability that a different tax treatment will be applied to the transaction

-A financial threshold applies: uncertain tax treatments of £5m or more will be notifiable by the business (an increase on the original proposal for a £1m threshold).
+A financial threshold test applies: uncertain tax treatments (singular or related) of £5m or more will be notifiable by the business.

 Interaction with other disclosure requirements

-To avoid duplication, the proposals state that any tax issue reported under the Disclosure of tax avoidance schemes (DOTAS) rules – DASVOIT for VAT – or EU rules on disclosure of cross-border tax avoidance schemes (DAC6) is excluded from the notification requirement.
-It is also not expected to be necessary to notify anything under formal discussion already - for example, an ongoing enquiry.
+To avoid duplication, the proposals state that any tax issue reported under the Disclosure of tax avoidance schemes (DOTAS) rules – DASVOIT for VAT – or EU rules on disclosure of cross-border tax avoidance schemes (DAC6) or IMOC provisions is excluded from the notification requirement.
+It is also not expected to be necessary to notify anything under discussion already - for example, an ongoing enquiry.
 In addition, if HMRC clearance is sought and granted on a specific tax issue, there is no expectation that the matter would be notified to HMRC.
-In this regard, HMRC - through its Customer Compliance Managers (CCMs) - can agree that no notification is required if it is believed it has sufficient information in advance of the notification requirement.
-Overall there is a movement towards encouraging open dialogue with HMRC around uncertainties to negate the need to notify, for example, via the CCM relationship or BRR+ process.
-HMRC is also exploring the potential for excluding businesses who achieve a ‘low risk’ rating under the BRR+ so we may yet see further developments.
+In this regard, HMRC - through its Customer Compliance Managers (CCMs) - can agree that no notification is required if it is believed it has sufficient information in advance of the notification requirement but retaining documentary evidence will be key.

 Penalties for non-compliance

 It seems quite possible that larger businesses that do not have a CCM could be at a disadvantage.
-To address these concerns, the second consultation proposes that a similar system for discussion of tax uncertainties will be provided for businesses that do not have a CCM.
-Having a CCM who has built up an understanding and a relationship with the business is a clear advantage in terms of processing and addressing notifications, and it remains to be seen whether any alternative system could provide the same level of support as easily for businesses without one.
-In effect, those large businesses which already engage openly with HMRC may be able to fall outside the requirement but it’s clear that businesses will need to demonstrate compliance action around the requirement (even if only to establish documentary evidence to safeguard decisions not to notify) and build into their overall tax governance approach.
+To address these concerns, HMRC currently propose that the existing mid-sized business Customer Engagement Team framework is used to allow those without a CCM to discuss uncertainties, but having a CCM who has built up an understanding and a relationship with the business is a clear advantage in terms of processing and addressing notifications.
+In effect, those large businesses which already engage openly with HMRC may be able to fall outside the requirement but it’s clear that businesses will need to demonstrate compliance action around the requirement (even to establish documentary evidence to safeguard decisions not to notify) and build into their overall tax governance approach.

-As things stand, the proposals are to apply to returns filed from April 2022 which means there is a need for large businesses to be considering transactions now before draft legislation is available, albeit it’s unclear at present whether the proposals will develop further prior to implementation.
+As things stand, the proposals are to apply to returns due to be filed from 1 April 2022 which means there is a need for large businesses to be considering transactions now which will feature in upcoming returns within the requirements, albeit it’s unclear at present whether the proposals will develop further prior to implementation.

 Read the consultation document